opencog/atomspace/examples/pattern-matcher/README.md

 This inverted search for ungrounded patterns is very useful for building a rule-engine.
 Given a rule-set, it allows one to figure out very quickly which rules can be chained together.
-(Crudely speaking, one can think of the recognizer as being kind-of-like a RETE algorithm).
+Crudely speaking, one can think of the recognizer as being kind-of-like a RETE algorithm.

+The DualLink is particularly useful for constructing stimulus-response ("SRAI") systems, such a chatbots, where an input utterance (the "stimulus") needs to be matched to any one of dozens of different chatbot responses, depending on the current chat topic and other knowledge.

 * `recognizer.scm`    -- Implementing AIML with DualLink.

 Types
 -----